-What follows from the above is that your OneDrive files are stored on an FAT32, exFAT or ReFS file system, and you now need to change it to NTFS.
+What follows from the above is that your OneDrive files are stored on a FAT32, exFAT, or ReFS file system, and you now need to change it to NTFS.

 Once there, right-click the drive and select ‘Properties’ from the context menu.

 By default, OneDrive pushes all its files to a subfolder under your user profile folder and formats the system drive to NTFS.
-However, if you find that the default location for OneDrive in your case is a FAT32 drive in your case, you should move it to NTFS to get the issue resolved.
+However, if you find that the default location for OneDrive is a FAT32 drive in your case, you should move it to NTFS to resolve the issue.
 Doing this is simple.

-Next, enter your Microsoft Account credentials to move to a next page.
+Next, enter your Microsoft Account credentials to move to the next page.